PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 Enter Arguments: myteststack 192.23.45.10
 ```

-8. To rejoin instance that exists in the AWS server stack this is the command, rejoin is effectively substituting the node with itself.
+8. To **REJOIN** instance that exists in the AWS server stack this is the command, rejoin is effectively substituting the node with itself.
 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack